isaacarnault/terraform-cloud/Part_1_Get_Started.md

 You must have a github account.
 If not, create a Github account for free: https://github.com/join.<br>
 Fork this repository: https://github.com/hashicorp/tfc-guide-example<br>

-Once you've complete the prerequisites, you are ready to take this part.
+Once you've completed the prerequisites, you are ready to take this part.

 #### Get started
 Create an account [account](https://app.terraform.io/session)..<br>